hashworks-code/littlebrahma.v2/_workpage1/groombrand.md

 adaptSubTitle: "Designing for technology"
 adaptParagraph: "With the brand voice and the newly devised brand strategy to attract tech people, we came up with a design solution that any technology person can relate."

 challange: "Challenge"
+challangeList:
-paragraph1: "- Design a brand identity for Hashworks"
+  - challangepara: "- Design a brand identity for Hashworks"
-paragraph2: "- Should focus on the domains Hashworks is functioning"
+  - challangepara: "- Should focus on the domains Hashworks is functioning"
-paragraph3: "- A logo that captures the brand values"
+  - challangepara: "- A logo that captures the brand values"
-paragraph4: "- Establish a visual language that resonates the organizations purpose"
+  - challangepara: "- Establish a visual language that resonates the organizations purpose"

+perceiveTitle: "Perceive"
+percevesubtitle: "Understanding the DevOps"
+perceiveList:
+ - perceivepara: "Working with the tech teams and customer, we understood the solutions, paketo is                      offering to the tech community.
+With this insights we were able to come up with"
+ - perceivepara: "- Brand voice that customer wants to convey"
+ - perceivepara: " - Design strategy for the marketing"
+ - perceivepara: "- Concept designs of the artifacts which connects with tech community"
+percieveImage: "percieve.jpg"

 conceptTitle: "Concept"